Eshu (collection): Concept and collection

 Eshu (Spring/Summer 2000) is the sixteenth collection McQueen designed for his eponymous fashion house.
 McQueen was interested in the styles and rituals associated with traditional African dress, and how these traditions were influenced and changed by colonialism.
 Drawing on the twentieth century dress of the Yoruba people of West Africa, the collection presents an aesthetic of primitivism using couture techniques and luxury materials.
 By this period, Yoruba women had incorporated into their day-to-day fashion many elements introduced by European missionaries in the nineteenth century.
 Silhouettes were inspired by Victorian fashion, such as cinched waists, voluminous skirts, and balloon sleeves, but used traditional African materials and aesthetics.
-The collection is named for the Yoruba deity Eshu, a trickster god variously identified with travellers, luck, and death.
+The collection is named for Eshu, a trickster god in the Yoruba religion variously identified with travellers, luck, and death.
 Eshu was said to delight in creating strife and division, sometimes as a test for humans.

-As he often did, McQueen drew on the beauty and power of nature for the collection.
+As was common for McQueen, Eshu featured motifs and materials that reflected the beauty and power of nature.
 Faux roses in fabric and leather appeared on several looks.
 Others incorporated animal materials including leather, shearling, springbok skin and hair, and rabbit fur.
 Some items featured wooden beads, a natural material that also referenced traditional African jewellery.
 The hems of many items were cut roughly and distressed with red clay, reminiscent of the experimental techniques McQueen had employed in his early days.
-Many garments from his first professional fashion show, Nihilism (Spring/Summer 1994), had been similarly distressed with paint, rust, or mud.
+Several garments from his first professional fashion show, Nihilism (Spring/Summer 1994), had been similarly distressed with paint, rust, or mud.

 McQueen sought to "push the silhouette" of Western fashion by giving many designs unusually voluminous shapes.
 To this end, there were exaggerated shoulders, chunky white knits, and dresses with full Victorian skirts.
 He also included more conventional items such as distressed crop tops and his signature tailored frock coats.
 Other tailored items included skirt suits with square shoulders, cropped sleeves, and zipped fronts.
 McQueen's low-rise bumster trousers appeared in denim.
 For evening-wear, there were black dresses, one embellished with crystals.

 Accessories for the collection were aggressive and inspired by traditional African styles.
 The show's opening look featured a wooden mask by McQueen's preferred milliner, Philip Treacy.
 As usual, McQueen relied on Shaun Leane for jewellery, which included coiled neck rings, oversized hoop earrings, and nose bars.
 One model was fitted with a silver mouthpiece that forced her lips wide open into a snarling expression, a look which Dana Thomas thought may have been "inspired by a Yoruba totem".